How to Treat Alcohol Addiction

 As you can see with all these facts and statistics, you are not the only one with an alcohol problem, so don’t be ashamed and seek help.

 Yes, alcohol addiction treatment works.

-Even if you relapse, it doesn’t mean that you’ve failed.
+Even if you relapse, it does not mean that you have failed.
 Alcoholism is often conceptualized as a chronic relapsing disorder.
-And, although addiction treatment helps you get rid of your need for drinking, there is more to the process of recovery.
+Moreover, although addiction treatment helps you get rid of your need for drinking, there is more to the process of recovery.